aks5bx/ChessOpeningRecommender/README.md

 The feed-forward network uses three linear layers and ReLU activation functions.
 The first linear layer takes the user attribute data and runs it through a layer.
 The next two layers are used to expand dimensionality and ultimately produce an output vector that is of size p, where p is the number of unique openings we are considering.
 Ultimately, the goal is for the output vector to predict the opening evaluation a user would end up with if they played a certain opening.

+### Loss Function

+The recommender system is trained using Mean Squared Error Loss as implemented by PyTorch using `torch.nn.MSELoss()`.
+We also note that no form of binary loss can be used because we are interested in predicting the continuous value for opening evaluation.

 ## Features

 We use the following features in order to describe a user's playing style: